Polio and Children in Need Charity

 Grant Programs

-PACINC makes grants to charitable organizations working with vulnerable children.
+PACINC makes grants to charitable organisations working with vulnerable children.
 Specific grant amounts are not publicly disclosed.
 Applications are considered on a discretionary basis by the trustees rather than through open funding rounds.

 Priority Areas